 I’m a seafood frying mother, fish first, then shrimp, then oysters.
 As I finish batches, they go in a warm oven.
-Oyster last, best when just out of the fryer, drained a bit on paper towels first.
+Oysters last, best when just out of the fryer, drained a bit on paper towels.

 Beer seems right with fried seafood, I have a dozen bottles of Sapporo chilling in the fridge, frozen mugs to pour it into.

 Platters of seafood, I put out about half, the rest stays in the oven.
 Ketchup, horseradish, lemon wedges, mayo.

 Elle, “Damn Chef, this is restaurant quality, five star restaurant quality.”

 “Zatarain’s Fish Fry, coated over egg battered seafood,” I bite half a shrimp, “it does crunch nicely.”